-- The Community Eligibility Provision (CEP) is a new alternate meal counting and collection procedure Provision that is available to all schools nationwide beginning in School Year (SY) 2014−15.
+- The Community Eligibility Provision (CEP) is a new alternate meal counting and collection procedure Provision that was made available to all schools nationwide beginning in School Year (SY) 2014−15.

 - The CEP reduces application burdens to once every four years.

-- The CEP uses Direct Certification percentages to qualify sites for participation.
+- The CEP uses Direct Certification percentages to qualify schools for participation.

 - Schools on the CEP will never collect meal eligibility applications, complete the Verification Process, or categorize the meals as free, reduced-price, or paid when serving the meals.